 Foster retired as President of Reebok International in 1990, but remained in a consultancy position.

-Pentland Industries sold its stake in Reebok in 1991 for $770 million.
+Stephen Rubin sold his stake in Reebok for $770 million in 1991.

 Reebok was acquired by Adidas for £2.1 billion in 2005.